n8n-io/self-hosted-ai-starter-kit/docs/project/03-plans/02-migration/01-profile-compose-migration.md

    - It should start independently of application services
    - Located at `/home/groot/nginx/` outside the project directory
    - Used to access container UIs via web browser from secured network
+   - **Critical Requirement**: Nginx must be 100% agnostic to other containers and operate independently
+   - **Historical Context**: Originally deployed as part of n8n, now separated as a core function with no dependencies
+   - **Current Challenge**: Legacy configuration elements still reflect the previous tight integration with application services

 2. **Database Independence**:
    - Postgres database is a foundational service